Attorney Fees and Court Costs in Divorce, Child Custody, & Other Family Law Cases

 The court may award what is referred to as conduct-based attorney fees and court costs.
 This is in addition to need-based attorney fees and court costs.
 An award of conduct-based attorney fees and costs is left to the court’s discretion.
 It may be awarded in favor of one party and against the other party if that party unnecessarily delayed or increased the expense of the case.
 Unlike need-based attorney fees and costs, the court may award conduct-based attorney fees and costs without considering the financial resources of each person.
 The availability of conduct-based attorney fees and court costs is intended to serve as a deterrent to prevent a party from pursuing a claim in family court frivolously or in bad faith.

 It is always a good idea to have a knowledgeable and experienced family law attorney represent your interests in family court.
 Because of the potential costs involved on both sides of a family law case, it’s important to consult an attorney.
-It is especially important that you have an experienced attorney in such proceedings like the family law attorneys at Jeddeloh & Snyder PA.
+It is especially important that you have an experienced attorney in such proceedings like Attorney Kay Snyder and the family law attorneys at Jeddeloh Snyder Stommes.